srayhit/MessyVsCleanClassifier/README.md

 # MessyVsCleanClassifier
-In order to implement the learning from Introduction to tensorflow course, I implemented a scene understanding classifier using tensorflow and keras.
+In order to implement the learning from Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning course of Coursera, I implemented a scene understanding classifier using tensorflow and keras.
 This is classifier which uses the kaggle dataset link: https://www.kaggle.com/cdawn1/messy-vs-clean-room to determine whether a room is clean or dirty.
 These dataset has three directories - train,val and test.
 It has 200+ images for training and validation.
 This project is great for getting your hands dirty with keras and tensor flow and implement the basics of CONVNETS for scene classification.

 ## Program flow